MariaWissler/microsoft-graph-docs/concepts/teams-licenses.md

 | [Updating a chatMessage's policyViolation](/graph/api/chatmessage-update) |   N/A |  500 messages per month per app | N/A |

 In evaluation mode, seeded capacity is shared across all APIs.
 When seeded capacity is exceeded, API calls with licensing and payment requirements will fail with a 402 error code, and subscriptions with licensing and payment requirements will not send change notifications.
+See also [recent updates](#recent-updates-and-price-for-additional-use) for more details.

 ## Required licenses for `model=A`